-The accounting policies of the segments are the same as those described in the summary of significant accounting policies, see Note 2 to our Consolidated Financial Statements included in Amendment No. 1 to our annual report on Form 10-K/A for the year ended September 30, 2008.
+The accounting policies of the segments are the same as those described in the summary of significant accounting policies, see Note 2 to our Consolidated Financial Statements included in our annual report on Form 10-K for the year ended September 30, 2008.
 We evaluate performance based on income from operations of the respective business units prior to Corporate office expenses.
 Management allocates some costs between segments for selling, general and administrative expenses, goodwill impairment, depreciation expense, capital expenditures and total assets.